Martin-Seysen/order_monster/README.rst

+.. coding: utf-8

 This repository contains the accompanying Python code for the paper

 **The Order of the Monster Finite Simple Group**

-by Gerald H&ouml;hn and Martin Seysen.
+by Gerald Höhn and Martin Seysen.

 Requirements